flextype/docs.flextype.org/site/entries/en/getting-started/requirements/entry.md

     link: "php-requirements"
 ---

 You can easily run Flextype on your local computer and on any Web hosting providers.
-Make sure that your server meets the following requirements
+Make sure that your server meets the following requirements.

 ### <a name="web-server-requirements"></a> Web Server Requirements